The Museum's address is:

 In the meantime, check our ‘What’s On’ page for brilliant events for children and families at West House.

 The child-friendly Daisy’s in the Park café, on the ground floor of West House next door, with step-free access, offers drinks, sandwiches and light meals.
-Highchairs are available, and food to feed the ducks on the lake.
+Highchairs are available.
 There is a lovely playground in Pinner Memorial Park, outside the Museum, and an aviary with budgies.
 Pinner’s shops, restaurants, cafes and picturesque mediaeval High Street are five minutes’ walk away through the park.

 Heath Robinson was brought up in a way that encouraged imagination and thinking outside the box.
 It is exactly this atmosphere that we hope to emulate at the Museum; where learning and fun go hand-in-hand.
 The emphasis of activities is on promoting creativity and invention, whether that be creative thinking, problem-solving, inventing ideas, stories and gadgets or creating a spectacular piece of art.

 Details of our formal learning programme for schools and colleges can be found on our Education pages.
 All other learning events and workshops for children, young adults, families and adults are listed under What's On and in our regular newsletter..